xcat2/xcat-core/docs/source/advanced/networks/infiniband/switch_configuration.rst

 Interactive commands are not supported by xdsh.
 For interactive commands, use ssh.

-Send SNMP traps to XCAT Management Node
+Send SNMP traps to xCAT Management Node
 ---------------------------------------

 First, get `http://www.mellanox.com/related-docs/prod_ib_switch_systems/MELLANOX-MIB.zip <http://www.mellanox.com/related-docs/prod_ib_switch_systems/MELLANOX-MIB.zip>`_ , unzip it.
 Copy the mib file MELLANOX-MIB.txt to ``/usr/share/snmp/mibs`` directory on the mn and sn (if the sn is the snmp trap destination.)